 - Timed Mission: Kinda the whole point of the thing, isn't it?

-- And then PAX completely missed the point of it by running two stunts with no Clock: the opening stunt is a straight race to see who can finish first for 10 points, and an elimination stunt, also with no Clock.
+- And then the PAX version completely missed the point of it by running two stunts with no Clock: the opening stunt is a straight race to see who can finish first for 10 points, and an elimination stunt, also with no Clock.
 (The eliminator comes after each team has a timed stunt of 30 or 40 seconds, depending on whether they can answer a two-part question.)
 The team with the most points after the timed stunts is put at an advantage, the team with the fewest at a disadvantage.
 The first two to finish move on to the final stunt.

 - The Narz/Wood era didn't use the Clock for the audience games and other little diversions, but that was more of an attempt to bring variety to the show.